Inflect logo

 Natural Disaster Risk

-Rapid City has a very low natural disaster risk profile, with a FEMA National Risk Index score of 14.92 as of September 2025.
-This places it among the safest locations in the nation for critical infrastructure.
+Rapid City has a very low natural disaster risk profile, with a FEMA National Risk Index score of 14.92 out of 100, as of September 2025.
+This places it in one of the safest regions in the country from a natural hazard perspective, making it an excellent choice for disaster recovery and business continuity.

-The primary environmental risks to consider are severe weather events.
-Key risks include drought, hail, strong wind, wildfire, and winter weather.
-The area has minimal exposure to seismic, hurricane, or widespread flooding events.
+The main environmental risks to consider are seasonal and include Winter Weather, Ice Storms, Strong Wind, Hail, and Wildfire.
+The area has no meaningful exposure to hurricane, earthquake, or coastal flooding events.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business